 The Council for Medical Schemes

 There are close to 100 medical aids in South Africa and nearly 8 500 000 beneficiaries with an annual contribution of more than R84 billion.
-This huge industry needs a watchdog and that role is filled by the Council for Medical Schemes.
+So this huge industry needs a watchdog and the Council for Medical Schemes plays the role.

 It also guarantees that beneficiaries receive fair treatment and have access to the benefits stipulated in the rules of their individual health insurance scheme or hospital plan.